Friday of Week 17 of Ordinary Time – First Reading

 All were horrified and enraged that the Temple should become like Shiloh and the city become deserted.
 These were absolutely unthinkable ideas.
 How could God allow such a thing to happen?

-But it would and very, very soon.
+But it would, and very soon.
 And it would happen again about 40 years after the death of Jesus – never to recover.
 St Augustine had similar feelings when he saw Rome (for him the centre of the world and its civilisation) fall to the ‘barbarian’ invaders.

 Once again we see the dangerous vocation of the prophet.
 He is blessed with a special insight and he can see where the behaviour of people is leading them.
 He gives warnings but they fall on deaf ears.
-Even worse, they are rejected and the prophet is seen as an enemy to be got rid of.
-But he has no option but to continue speaking out.
+Even worse, they are rejected and the prophet is seen as someone to be gotten rid of as an enemy.
+But the prophet has no option but to continue speaking out.

 What makes the matter more complex is that there will be confusion between true and false prophets and often the beguiling messages of the latter will be listened to.
 Careful discernment is needed to distinguish the genuine prophet from those who either lull us into complacency or, on the other hand, tell us that “the end of the world is nigh”.